lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 The cheapest way to get to Oviedo from the airport is by bus (9€) with the [ALSA bus company](https://www.alsa.es/).
 Buses are on the right hand side as you leave the terminal and run approximately every hour from 6am to midnight.
 The journey takes about 40 minutes.
 The ALSA bus will drop you off at the Oviedo bus station, close to the city centre, with connections to city buses and taxis.
 Another option, although much more expensive, is to take a taxi, which costs around 55-70 euros depending on the time of day.
 The journey takes about 30 minutes and can be somewhat economical if you share the journey with other travellers.

-> 👉 Although the most common way to enter Spain from outside europe is via Madrid or Barcelona to connect with Oviedo, don't forget to check out airports such as Malaga, Palma de Mallorca, Lisbon, etc., as you can sometimes find much cheaper connections.
+> 👉 Although the most common way to enter Spain from outside europe is via Madrid or Barcelona and then find a connection to Oviedo, don't forget to check out airports such as Malaga, Palma de Mallorca, Lisbon, etc., as you can sometimes find cheaper connections directly with Asturias Airport.
 You can also try other nearby airports such as [Seve Ballesteros-Santander](https://www.aena.es/en/seve-ballesteros-santander.html) (2 to 3 hours by bus from Oviedo).

 #### By Train

-[Oviedo north train station](https://maps.app.goo.gl/bNNZqo8t1XmX1D9f8) is located on the close to the city centre and there are many city bus connections nearby.
+[Oviedo north train station](https://maps.app.goo.gl/bNNZqo8t1XmX1D9f8) is located close to the city centre and there are many city bus connections nearby.
 There is also a taxi rank outside the station.
-Oviedo is directly linked to Madrid with various daily connections by the ALVIA high-speed train (journey < 3:30h), more information here: https://www.renfe.com/es/en
+Oviedo is directly linked to Madrid by the ALVIA high-speed train with various daily connections (journey < 3:30h), more information here: https://www.renfe.com/es/en

 #### By Bus/Coach